KseniaSOS/iq-kids/README.md

 ## Code Validation

-The IQ KIDS website has be throughly tested.
-All HTML pages has been run through the [W3C html Validator](https://validator.w3.org/) and the CSS throught the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
-Minor errors were found, after a fix and retest, no  more errors found.
+The IQ KIDS website has been throughly tested.
+All HTML pages have been run through the [W3C html Validator](https://validator.w3.org/) and the CSS throught the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
+Minor errors were found, after fixing and retesting, no more errors found.

 The HTML validator results for each page are below: